Fleet Town F.C.: History

 Fleet then joined the Premier Division of the Chiltonian League in 1987.
 After two seasons in the Chiltonian League, they moved up to the Wessex League.
 The club won the league in 1994–95 and were promoted to the Southern Division of the Southern League.
 They won the Russell Cotes Cup in 1997–98.
 After being transferred to the Eastern Division in 1999, they finished bottom of the division in 1999–2000 and were relegated back to the Wessex League.
 In 2000–01 the club were Wessex League runners-up and were promoted back to the Eastern Division of the Southern League.
 The following season saw them win the Russell Cotes Cup again.
 After finishing bottom of the Eastern Division in 2003–04, they were saved from relegation due to restructuring of the non-League pyramid and were transferred to Division One of the Isthmian League.
 League restructuring in 2006 saw them placed in Division One South.

 In 2006–07 Fleet finished fifth in the division, qualifying for the promotion play-offs.
 However, they were beaten 2–1 by Tooting & Mitcham United in the semi-finals.
 The season also saw them win the Russell Cotes Cup for a third time, a trophy they retained in the two following seasons.
 They were transferred to Division One South & West of the Southern League for the 2007–08 season.
 The club went on to finish as runners-up in the division, but lost 2–1 to Uxbridge in the play-off semi-finals.
 They were subsequently moved back to Division One South of the Isthmian League for the 2008–09 season.

 A third-place finish by Fleet in 2008–09 resulted in another play-off campaign, in which they lost 1–0 to Metropolitan Police in the semi-finals.
 The season also saw them win the Hampshire Senior Cup with a 1–0 win over VT in the final.
 In 2011 the club were transferred to Division One Central of the Southern League.
 In 2011–12 they finished in the relegation zone, but were reprieved after Bedfont Town resigned from the league.
 In 2013 they were moved to Division One South & West, and finished in the relegation zone in 2013–14, receiving another reprieve from relegation.
-They were transferred back to Division One Central in 2015.
-At the end of the 2017–18 season the club were transferred to Division One South.
-They finished bottom of the division in 2018–19 and were relegated to the Premier Division of the Wessex League.
-Following the 2020–21 season the club were transferred to the Premier Division South of the Combined Counties League.
+The club were transferred back to Division One Central in 2015.
+At the end of the 2017–18 season they were transferred to Division One South.
+The club finished bottom of the division in 2018–19 and were relegated to the Premier Division of the Wessex League.
+Following the 2020–21 season they were transferred to the Premier Division South of the Combined Counties League.

+In 2024–25 Fleet finished fifth in the Premier Division South, before losing on penalties to Jersey Bulls in the play-off semi-finals.